 Students majoring in Computer Science in a BSc are required to take:

 COSC 101 Working in a Digital World is also strongly recommended for those who haven't studied computer science previously.

-It is possible to design a first year of study that enables you to either continue in your second year in Computer Science or to go into Software Engineering, Information Systems, Electrical and Electronic Engineering, or Computer Engineering.
+It is possible to design a first year of study that enables you to either continue in your second year in Computer Science or go into Software Engineering, Information Systems, Data Science, Electrical and Electronic Engineering, or Computer Engineering.
 To keep your options open for this talk with a College of Engineering Student Advisor.

 200-level and beyond

 A variety of courses in Computer Science are available after the first year.
 These cover topics essential for building innovative systems, such as algorithms, software engineering, data communications and networking, database systems, artificial intelligence, data and network security, microprocessor systems, computer graphics, wireless security, and computer vision.